25+ Top Attractions in Florence Italy

 The Uffizi houses the collection of the Medici, a wealthy family of art patrons that ruled Florence for three centuries.
 The museum has seminal works from the 13th to 18th centuries.

-Some of the world’s most famous paintings are in the Uffizi — Botticelli’s Birth of Venus and Primavera, Titian’s Venus of Urbino, Leonardo da Vinci’s Annunciation, Caravaggio’s Medusa and Bacchus, Piero della Francesca’s unflattering portraits of the Duke and Duchess of Urbino, and Raphael’s Goldfinch Madonna.
+Some of the world’s most famous paintings are in the Uffizi — Botticelli’s Birth of Venus and Primavera, Titian’s Venus of Urbino, Leonardo da Vinci’s Annunciation, Caravaggio’s Medusa and Bacchus, and Raphael’s Goldfinch Madonna.

 The Uffizi consists of 45 halls of art spread over two floors of the palace.
 If you have limited time, you should focus your efforts.